-The futures convexity correction is a number that is used in the process of implying a futures price out of a given yield curve.
+The futures convexity correction is a number c used in the calculation of the theoretical quote of a futures contract FUT(T₁,T₂) as implied from a given yield curve, as explained further below

 Here T₁ , T₂ are the expiry and underlying rate maturity of the futures contract respectively.

 Typically, for Eurodollar futures T₂ = T₁ + 3 months.